 Saturday night in Amsterdam

 We made dinner reservations at La Oliva but before that, we went for drinks and appetizers at Gollem Beer Cafe, pretty close to where we had breakfast.
-This is a super cozy neighbourhood bar with loads of Belgian beers to choose from and a few house brews.
+This is a super cozy neighborhood bar with loads of Belgian beers to choose from and a few house brews.
 The place is small and the wooden chairs are on their final breaths but the atmosphere is great.
-Isabelle also went for a cheese platter (only €7.50) which comes loaded with cheese, Dutch bread and olive jam.
+Isabelle also went for a cheese platter (only €7.50) which comes loaded with cheese, Dutch bread, and olive jam.

-For dinner we chose La Oliva back in the Jordaan, just a short stroll away.
+For dinner, we chose La Oliva back in the Jordaan, just a short stroll away.
 You can choose from a variety of freshly made pintxos, inspired by the Basque kitchen of northern Spain or choose a la carte as we did.
-For an appetizer, we went for the salad with caramelized onions, green asparagus and avocado.
-For mains we had the Halibut with cava sauce and Sea Bream with vegetables (about €23 per main).
+For an appetizer, we went for the salad with caramelized onions, green asparagus, and avocado.
+For mains, we had the Halibut with cava sauce and Sea Bream with vegetables (about €23 per main).
 The food was delicious, well prepared and the service was excellent.
 We couldn’t resist topping everything off with that famous dessert from Spain’s other self-identifying province – Crema Catalana!